Regular graphs of large girth and arbitrary degree: Proof of the main inequality

 The graph $X$ has logarithmic girth.
 A trick that first appeared in~\cite[3.3.4~Theorem]{DaSaVa03} proves that it implies connectedness.
-We recall this theorem resulting from the properties of subgroups of $SL_2(\F_q)$ due to Dickson; a group is said to be {\em metabelian} if it admits a normal subgroup $N$ such that both $N$ and $H/N$ are abelian.
+We recall this theorem resulting from the properties of subgroups of $SL_2(\F_q)$ due to Frobenius; a group is said to be {\em metabelian} if it admits a normal subgroup $N$ such that both $N$ and $H/N$ are abelian.
 It is easy to see that $H$ is metabelian if and only if for any four elements $h_1 , h_2 , h_3 , h_4 \in H$ one has

-\begin{Theo} [\cite{DaSaVa03}, 3.3.4~Theorem] Let $q$ be a prime.
-Let $H$ be a proper subgroups of $PSL_2(\F_q)$, such that $|H|>60$.
+\begin{Theo}[~\cite{DaSaVa03}, 3.3.4~Theorem] Let $q$ be a prime.
+Let $H$ be a proper subgroup of $PSL_2(\F_q)$, such that $|H|>60$.
 Then $H$ is metabelian.\foorp \end{Theo} Hence, to prove that $H=PSL_2(\F_q)$, it suffices to prove that $|H|>60$ and that $H$ is not metabelian.

 \begin{Prop} Since $d\ge 10$ and $q>\max\{d^{8\kappa},(120 d)^\kappa \}=\max\{p^8,120^\kappa p\}$, one has that the graph $G_{d,p,q}$ is connected. \end{Prop} \proof It amounts to show that $X=G_{d,p,q}$.
 Thanks to Lemma~\ref{lem:X=Cayl}, it suffices to show that the embedding~\eqref{eq:embed} is onto, that is: